testdouble/mocktail/docs/configuring_minitest.md

 end
 ```

-Finally, the real (fake) work can begin.
+Finally, the real work of faking things can begin.

 **Incorporate Mocktail into your [test-driven development workflow](tdd.md).**